Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/index.md

 ## Abstractions

-During the process of interaction with the platform you will encounter with the following entities: Models and Applications.
+During the interaction with the platform you will encounter with the following
+entities: Models and Applications.

 ### Models